-MIRANDA LEE RICHARDS – LIGHT OF X
+MIRANDA LEE RICHARDS – SO FAR SO GOOD

 “Courtney Taylor from the Dandy Warhols calls my genre ‘Pixie Fairy Dust Chick Music,’” Miranda Lee Richards laughs, from her home in Los Angeles.
 “But I think another fitting description for Light of X might be ‘Psychedelic Chamber Folk Rock.’”